YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 The :ref:`YANG++ Standard Library` contains conceptual API definitions that allow basic operations on classes.
 There is one API defined at this time to :ref:`compare classes`.

+**Seamless Integration With YANG 1.1**

+Every statement in YANG 1.1 is supported in YANG++.
+YANG++ is designed to use YANG 1.1 directly, so it is easy to reuse existing YANG 1.1 modules.
+The XPath syntax is extended to support :ref:`class path string` syntax, but all existing XPath syntax is still valid.

 **Automatic Translation to YANG 1.1**

 It should be possible to define a standard :ref:`YANG 1.1 Translation` if all virtual objects are resolved and known to the compiler.
 Translation allows existing tools to be used with new YANG++ models.

+The :ref:`any-stmt` cannot be supported in YANG 1.1 since all YANG 1.1 nodes are named, and this statement is a placeholder template without an assigned name.

 New YANG Statements